 There are a few different dimensions we can use to classify marketplaces.
 Here are the most common ones:

 B2B Marketplace – business to business marketplace model.
 A common example here is any wholesale marketplace that connects wholesalers with retailers and becomes a digital extension to a traditional supply chain.
-Business products catalogues like Capterra is another good example – connecting businesses with software providers the marketplace became an aggregator of software-related offerings.
+Business products catalogues like Capterra is also an example of a B2B marketplace – connecting businesses with software providers the marketplace became an aggregator of software-related offerings.
+Another good example of B2B marketplace is a Professional Services Marketplace.
+Such a platform can be launched by almost any B2B company (e.g. Accounting Firms, Consulting Services, Digital Agencies, B2B Website Design Companies) allowing them to expand their business offering by adding third-party service providers to the platform.

 B2C Marketplace – business to consumer marketplace model, the most popular example of which is Amazon.
 Such marketplace combines a variety of businesses/vendors connecting them directly with the customers.